nikholt1/HT/README.md

 The system follows 3rd Normal Form (3NF) because each table stores only relevant data:
 - All columns are atomic.
 - Non-key data depends on the entire primary key.
 - There are no transitive dependencies between non-key columns.

-This ensures minimal redundancy, clear relationships, and consistent movie progress tracking per profile.
+- This ensures minimal redundancy, clear relationships, and consistent movie progress tracking per profile.

+# Database: notes
+- Implemented
+  user_profile_picture_path varchar(255)

+into database for profile picture handling per user.
+08/10/2025

 <!-- Database Setup section END -->